Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI)

 To install ASK CLI:

-The first time you use ASK CLI, you must call the
+The first time you use ASK CLI, you must use the

-init command to initialize the tool with your Amazon developer account credentials.
+ask init command to initialize ASK CLI with your Amazon and AWS credentials.
 For more information, see init command.
+The

-Step 3: Use ASK CLI Commands to Manage Your Skill
+Step 4: Use ASK CLI commands to manage your skill

 - Using this command you can create a new skill project from a template.
-The newly created skill project folder will contain all necessary files to deploy it with minimal changes.
-For more information, see new command.
+The newly created skill project folder contains all the necessary files to deploy a skill, with only minimal changes.
+For more information, see Create a new skill project.

-ask deploy [--no-wait]: Using this command inside the skill project directory will deploy your skill to your developer account.
-If you have your AWS credentials set up and skill configured to use AWS Lambda, this command will automatically deploy your code as well,.
+- Using this command inside the skill project directory will deploy your skill to your developer account.
+If you have your AWS credentials set up and your skill is configured to use AWS Lambda, this command will automatically deploy your skill code as well.
 For more information, see Deploy a skill project to the development stage.